riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-avoma.md

 ---
 type: how-to
-title: Recording in-person meetings with Avoma: Workaround methods
+title: Recording in-person meetings with Avoma – workarounds
 description: Learn how to adapt Avoma for in-person meetings using parallel conference calls or separate recordings, with tips for optimizing audio quality and maintaining speaker identification.
 ---